- feet and ankles

 - are taking certain types of cancer medicines

-Your GP will ask about your symptoms and examine you.
+Your doctor will ask about your symptoms and examine you.
 He or she will also ask you about your medical history and that of your family.
-Your GP will usually take a sample of your blood, which will be sent to a laboratory to measure the levels of uric acid.
+Your doctor will usually take a sample of your blood, which will be sent to a laboratory to measure the levels of uric acid.
 Your blood sample may also be tested to find out whether there may be another reason for your symptoms.

 You will usually have symptoms of gout for up to two weeks and then they will go away, even without treatment.
 You may only have one episode of gout in your lifetime, but it might return.
 If you have no treatment to prevent gout, the risk of it returning within three years is over eight in 10.
 If you don't have treatment, having gout may become more frequent and last for longer.

 There are a number of steps you can take to reduce the pain and swelling from having gout.

 - Raise and rest your joint.
 Don't do any vigorous physical activity.
 Rarely, your doctor may give you a splint to wear to stop you moving your joint.

 - Keep your joint cool and don't cover it.
 Ice the affected joint using an ice pack or ice wrapped in a towel for about 20 minutes at a time to reduce swelling and bruising.
 Don't apply ice directly to your skin as it can damage it.
 If you need to repeat this, let your joint return to its normal temperature first.

 There are medicines your doctor can prescribe to help to ease your pain and swelling from gout.